-Most children do not have any seizures after surgery and can gradually stop taking seizure medicines.
 Your child should return to normal activities soon after recovering from the procedure.

 In addition to our primary hospital location at the Academic Health Center in Indianapolis, IN, we have convenient locations to better serve our communities throughout the state.